Jump to content Jump to search

 COURSE CATALOGUE + REGISTRATION TO COURSES AND EXAMS

 You don’t need any login data in order to use the course catalogue.
-Here is a guide to using the course catalogue.
+Please refer to the guide available under Plan your stay > Course Catalogue (LSF).

 Please register for the courses as early as possible, as some courses have a limited number of participants.
 You will need a University ID for the registration.
 Please also read the information in the section "HHU Card / University ID" on this page.